Financial-Times/origami/components/o3-editorial-typography/README.md

 #### JSX

-Same heading styles can be used in JSX environments as well by importing `<Headline>` component and applying `type` modifier.
-The component is exported as commonjs module as well as es module.
+The same heading styles can be used in JSX environments as well by importing `<Headline>` component and applying the `type` modifier.
+The component is exported as a commonjs module as well as an es module.
 Depending your project setup, you can import the component from `/cjs` or `/esm` directory.

 ```tsx
 import { Headline } from '@financial-times/o3-editorial-typography/cjs';